 On WHJWC’s 75th anniversary, the club gave two of the largest grants in its history.
 A $25,000 grant was given to help build a new softball field in town to create an equitable playing space for female athletes.
 And a $15,000 grant was given to help buy the A Better Chance female scholarships a new residence.

-The executive board of the Wellesley Hills Junior Women’s Club for 2021-2022.
+The executive board of the Wellesley Hills Junior Women’s Club.
 To reach any board member, please email [email protected].